toomu/litmus-frontend/README.md

     Water - scuba - andaman

 Make assumptions on DB schema that your search call should search and find the offer IDs.

+How to run:
+1. cd into `basic` folder
+2. execute this command `python -m SimpleHTTPServer`
+3. Open url `localhost:8000`